 On the surface, St. Michael’s Woman’s Exchange may look like other chic gift shops.
 But it isn’t.
 Every dollar spent on something lovely in our store is given away to those in need.
 And its been this way since 1958.
 How do we do it?
 Our store is run by volunteers, 134 of them!
 The buyers, display artists, salespeople, cashiers, gift wrappers, department chairs, governing board, and accounting and advertising team...all volunteers.
 In the early years, the volunteers were all parishioners at Saint Michael and All Angels Church; however, today more than one third of us are not members of the church.
 The store is a real community effort, and we love that.
 Each year, the proceeds from the store are distributed to those in need, in our own community, the nation and the world beyond.
 A committee which reviews grant requests from over 100 agencies uses the criteria outlined in the book of Matthew.

 In 1958, our first year of operation, $8,000 was distributed to those in need.
-Over the ensuing six decades, the cumulative total is more than $8 million.
+Over the ensuing six decades, the cumulative total is almost $9 million.